Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 #### Wrong Ways of Thinking about Half-open Semantics

-> **The proper rule to remember for half-open semantics is "the `stop` is not included".**
+> **The proper rule to remember for half-open semantics is "the `stop` is not included."**

-There are several alternative ways that one might think of the half-open rule, but they are all wrong in subtle ways.
-To be sure, for each of these, one could "fix" the rule by adding some conditions, "it's this in the case where such and such is nonnegative and that when such and such is negative, and so on".
+There are several alternative interpretations of the half-open rule, but they are all wrong in subtle ways.
+To be sure, for each of these, one could "fix" the rule by adding some conditions, "it's this in the case where such and such is nonnegative and that when such and such is negative, and so on."
 But that's not the point.
 The goal here is to *understand* slices.
 Remember that one of the reasons that slices are difficult to understand is these branching rules.
 By trying to remember a rule that has branching conditions, you open yourself up to confusion.
 The rule becomes much more complicated than it appears at first glance, making it hard to remember.
 You may forget the "uncommon" cases and get things wrong when they come up in practice.
 You might as well think about slices using the [definition from the NumPy docs](numpy-definition).

-Rather, it is best to remember the simplest rule possible that is *always* correct.
-That rule is "the `stop` is not included".
+Rather, it is best to remember the simplest possible rule that is *always* correct.
+That rule is "the `stop` is not included."
 This rule is extremely simple, and is always right, regardless of what the values of `start`, `stop`, or `step` are (the only exception is if `stop` is omitted, in which case, the rule obviously doesn't apply as-is, and so you can fallback to [the rule about